Accumulative reservoir construction: Bridging continuously relaxed and periodically refreshed extended reservoirs: Conclusions

-The best error--cost scaling---the best performance---for our example system occurs in this transition regime (i.e., the intermediate ARC regime), right after the cut on the refresh side but well before reaching parameters that approximate the full PR.
-As with PR, this scaling comes at a cost (albeit, lower) in the entanglement entropy.
-This will be challenging, as is readily apparent in the tensor network simulations shown.
-Higher temperatures reduce this barrier, bringing PR and other ARC regimes into more computationally accessible regions.
 While we have focused on characterizing ARC, especially its phase diagram and performance, the discrete nature of the ARC approach makes it suitable for experimental realization, such as in ultra--cold atoms and ions~\cite{muller_engineered_2012}.
 The flexibility of these experimental approaches in controlling interactions, as well as spectral functions, temperatures, and other parameters, together with ARC may provide a route to accurate physical simulators of open, many--body quantum systems.
-Unlike (classical) computational simulation, entanglement generated during the dynamics is not a cost.
+Unlike (classical) computational simulation, entanglement generated during the dynamics is not an explicit cost.
 Thus, ARC (and PR, in particular) may provide a promising framework to include reservoirs~\cite{harrington_engineered_2022}, as well as generate novel dynamical states of matter.